Athletes and fitness enthusiasts are always looking for ways to improve their performance and achieve their goals.

 - Increased muscle performance (11, 12, 13)

-For example, a study showed how four weeks of a diet consisting of 40% fat increased endurance running times in healthy, trained runners (15).
+For example, one study showed how a four-week diet consisting of 40% fat increased endurance running times in healthy, trained runners (15).

-Summary: Carbs help maximize glycogen stores for high-intensity exercise, while fat helps fuel your body for longer, less intense workouts.
-Protein improves muscle protein synthesis and helps with recovery.
+Summary Carbs help maximize glycogen stores for high-intensity exercise, while fat helps fuel your body for longer, less intense workouts.
+Meanwhile, protein improves muscle protein synthesis and aids recovery.

 The timing of your meal is also an important aspect of pre-exercise nutrition.